YDAdmasu/YDAdmasu/README.md

 # Welcome to My GitHub Profile!

 👋 Hi there!
-I'm Yididiya, a [Your Profession/Title] with a passion for [Your Interests/Technologies].
+I'm Yididiya, a software engineer.with a passion for [Your Interests/Technologies].
 I'm excited to share my projects and collaborate with others in the tech community.

 ## About Me